x-0o0/snippets-composable-architecture/README.md

 ### `testfeature`

-Create scenario test method for a feature.
+Creates scenario test method for a feature.
 You should use the completion inside of the test class.

 | Figure.1 | Figure.2 |
 | --- | --- |